Catullus8645/configs/README.md

 - Share Tech Mono
 - Font Awesome (icons)

-- note some of these icons conflict with each other, ideally choose one (I would suggest Nerd fonts)
+- note some of these icons conflict with each other, ideally choose one